AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 1. Adding a restaurant to the restaurant directory

-    * Prerequisites: There is no restaurant named `McDonald's` in the restaurant directory with the phone number `68928572` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.
+    * Prerequisites: There is no restaurant named `McDonald's` in the restaurant directory with the phone number `68928572` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`. <br><br>

     1. Test case: `add n/McDonald's hp/68928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 t/halal t/fast food` <br>
        Expected: A new restaurant called `McDonald's` is added to the directory.
 The output box shows the details of the added restaurant as well.